Phileosopher/commonplace/hardship.md

   - People who leave and betray you open up new opportunities.
   - Even if you've suffered a war, your entire family and all your friends are dead, the enemy forces took over, and you're now a slave to a punitive master, you're still alive.
 - And, after all the above, your situation by comparison may not be as bad as you feel.
+- The scope of the hardship has unspoken advantages.
+  - If it's a personal hardship (e.g., [homelessness](hardship-homeless.md), [PTSD](hardship-ptsd.md)) you have the advantage of not depending on other people to make changes.
+  - If it's a large-scale hardship (e.g., [persecution](hardship-persecution.md)) you have others available for emotional support and finding [creative](mind-creativity.md) ways to [fix](fix.md) your issue.

 Compared to an escape, though, reality is painful: